Detailed guides to painful problems, treatments & more

 Tags: etiology, chronic pain, musculoskeletal medicine, pro, pain problems

-Seven articles on PainSci cite Scheper 2015: 1.
+Seven pages on PainSci cite Scheper 2015: 1.
 The Complete Guide to Trigger Points & Myofascial Pain2.
 Quite a Stretch3.
 Why Do Muscles Feel Stiff and Tight?4.
 38 Surprising Causes of Pain5.
 Poisoned by Massage6.
 Does Fascia Matter?7.
 Hypermobility and Ehlers-Danlos syndrome

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.